francescomucio/open-transformation-specification/versions/v0.1.0/transformation-specification.md

 #### SQL Transformations

 For SQL transformations, the code is stored with the following structure:
-- `original_sql`: The original SQL query as written (typically a SELECT statement)
+- `original_sql`: The original SQL query as written (typically a SELECT statement).
+This preserves the original transformation code as authored.
-- `resolved_sql`: SQL with fully qualified table names (schema.table) - preferred for execution
+- `resolved_sql`: SQL with fully qualified table names (schema.table format).
+This is the preferred version for execution as it eliminates ambiguity in table references.
+Tools should use `resolved_sql` when executing transformations.
 - `source_tables`: List of input tables referenced in the query (required for dependency analysis)

+**When to use each:**
+- Use `original_sql` for: displaying the original code to users, version control, understanding the transformation logic
+- Use `resolved_sql` for: actual execution, dependency resolution, cross-database compatibility

 #### Non-SQL Transformations